project-ocre/getting-started/README.md

 **Note:** The dev container can also be run directly in GitHub via [CodeSpaces](https://docs.github.com/en/codespaces).

 ### Development with Visual Studio Code
-A Development container, or dev container, is a Docker containers specifically configured to provide a complete development environment.
+A Development container, or dev container, is a Docker container specifically configured to provide a complete development environment.
 When working with a dev container, the VS Code editor runs locally on your development machine and the Ocre toolchain runs within the container.

 To develop with a dev container follow these steps:
 1. Install all of the prerequisites as specified above